trivago/gollum/README.md

 cd $(GOPATH)/src/github.com/trivago
 git clone https://github.com/trivago/gollum.git
 cd gollum
-go get -u .
 ```

 ### Build

-Building gollum is as easy as `go build`.
+Building gollum is as easy as `make` or `go build`.
+When using Go 1.5 make sure to enable the go vendor experiment by setting `export GO15VENDOREXPERIMENT=1` or use `make`.
 If you want to do cross platform builds use `make all` or specifiy one of the following platforms instead of "all":
  * `current` build for current OS (default)
  * `freebsd` build for FreeBSD